jido/Quantity/README.md

 Quantities should always be in **big endian** format for storage or exchange.
 This is because the textual representation of a quantity puts the most significant digit first.

 However, it is acceptable to use **little endian** format for local usage.
 The byte length of a quantity is always a multiple of _four_, so it is practical to handle the data as a sequence of _32 bit values_ (four bytes) using the platform natural endianness.
+The extension bits and number of chunks may need to be duplicated or relocated when handling a quantity in _little endian_ format.

 ### Compression